Basilica of Our Lady of Good Health

-The Basilica of Our Lady of Good Health, also known as Sanctuary of Our Lady of Velankanni, is a Marian shrine located at the town of Velankanni in Tamil Nadu, India.
-The place is also a minor basilica of the Latin Catholic Church dedicated to Our Lady of Good Health.
-Devotion to Our Lady of Good Health of Velankanni can be traced back to the mid-16th century, attributed to three separate miracles believed by devotees to have been worked at the site: the apparition of Blessed Mary and the Christ Child to a slumbering shepherd boy, the healing of a handicapped buttermilk vendor, and the rescue of Portuguese sailors from a deadly sea storm.
+The Basilica of Our Lady of Good Health, also known as Sanctuary of Our Lady of Velankanni, is a Christian shrine located at the town of Velankanni, Tamil Nadu, India.
+The shrine is dedicated to the Blessed Virgin Mary.

+The devotion has existed since the mid-sixteenth century, it is attributed to three separate events which occurred at the site: The apparition of the Madonna and Child to a slumbering shepherd boy, the miraculous healing of a handicapped buttermilk vendor and the rescue of Portuguese sailors from a deadly sea storm.

-Initially, a simple and modest chapel was built by the Portuguese in Goa and Bombay-Bassein, soon after they washed ashore safely in spite of a severe tempest.
-More than 500 years later, a nine-day-long festival is still celebrated and draws nearly 5 million pilgrims each year.
-The place has been called "the Lourdes of the East", because it is one of the most frequented pilgrimage centers in South Asia.
+Initially, a modest chapel was built by the Portuguese from Goa and Bombay, soon after they washed ashore safely in spite of a severe tempest.
+An annual novena is celebrated and draws nearly 5 million pilgrims each year.

+Pope John XXIII raised the Marian shrine to the status of a minor basilica via the pontifical decree Salutem Supplicibus Dilargiens, signed & notarised on 3 November 1962.
+He called the shrine "the Lourdes of the East" due to the massive influx of pilgrims.